DevExpress/devextreme-documentation/concepts/05 UI Components/DropDownButton/00 Getting Started with DropDownButton/80 Customize the Drop-Down Menu.md

-#include common-customize-dropdown-menu For example, the following code sets the height of the DropDownButton's drop-down menu to 150 pixels:
+The DropDownButton uses the [Popup](/Documentation/Guide/UI_Components/Popup/Getting_Started_with_Popup/) component as a drop-down menu.
+To customize the menu, specify [Popup properties](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/) in the [dropDownOptions](/Documentation/ApiReference/UI_Components/dxDropDownButton/Configuration/#dropDownOptions) object.
+For example, the following code sets the height of the DropDownButton's menu to 150 pixels:

 ---
 ##### jQuery